SwiftSpawn/SwiftSpawn/README.md

 ![3a4cdfd9704cd4e2ae08b4ade7c2cb91](https://github.com/user-attachments/assets/9cafc977-cc03-4018-9c8d-9905d5716812)

 Anyway if you wanna be my friend or talk, feel free to!
-But just so you know, I am overly sensitive, so think a little bit over what you say to me, but most of the time I wouldn't really mind,,, Also I get close with people really easily so yeah I tend to act weird, clingy and 𝓯𝓻𝓮𝓪𝓴𝔂, its just means I feel comfortable
+But just so you know, I am overly sensitive, so think a little bit over what you say to me, but most of the time I wouldn't really mind,,, Also I get close with people really easily so yeah I tend to act weird, clingy and 𝓯𝓻𝓮𝓪𝓴𝔂, it just means I feel comfortable

 BYEE 👋😼